-- 1. These installation instructions assume that you have not used the product as part of a 90-day trial period.
-If you are installing the product for the trial period, or have previously used the trial period, see Appendix A, "Installing the MQSeries Product License" on page 103.
-This tells you how to enroll the product license in these situations. - 2.
-The process described in this section places a minimal typical installation on your machine.
-If you want to install additional components including the online documentation, Java, and application development support, you must use the System Management Interface Tool (SMIT) - see Appendix B, "Installing the MQSeries for AIX Server using SMIT" on page 105. - 3.
-If you already have MQSeries for AIX installed, see Appendix C, "Migrating from an Earlier Version of MQSeries" on page 107.
+- The process described in this section places a minimal typical installation on your machine.
+If you want to install additional components including the online documentation, Java, and application development support, you must use the System Management Interface Tool (SMIT) - see "SMIT Custom Installation" on page 21. - If you already have MQSeries for AIX installed, see "Migrating from an Earlier Version of MQSeries for AIX" on page 22.